Clinical Psychology Training Programme

 The Programme aims to foster the scientist-practitioner approach to clinical problems in clinicians who are also reflective-practitioners.
 Above all we wish to engender curiosity and enthusiasm in trainees and to provide them with the clinical skills, and the intellectual and professional frameworks which will enable them to continue learning on completion of the Programme.
 The Programme aims to train curious clinicians, clinical psychologists who can practise with a high level of therapeutic and research competence in the context of the changing NHS.
 The Programme strongly promotes the application of psychological theory in all aspects of the clinical psychologist's role, and its teaching covers a broad range of approaches including cognitive-behavioural (including "third wave" models), family systems and psychodynamic theory.
 The Programme encourages trainees to evaluate critically all forms of psychotherapy and other clinical activities.
 The academic teaching is organised around a framework of clinical competencies.

 There are three major strands to the programme: clinical competence, research competence, and personal and professional development.
 Throughout the three years the academic base provides research supervision, provides opportunities for personal and professional development, organises and monitors trainee performance in clinical settings, and offers teaching to support learning in these domains.
 Teaching is provided by a combination of blocks and weekly day release.
 Periods for private study are scheduled in the formal teaching programme.
 Most placements are located in West Yorkshire.
 Decisions about clinical placements are made by the Clinical Tutors and trainees may expect to be placed in any of the services traditionally linked with the programme.
 It is often an advantage if trainees have their own transport as the use of public transport can be difficult and time consuming.
+Personal circumstances, such as health conditions and carer responsibilities, are taken into account as much as possible when allocating placements.

 Trainees are expected to live within the geographical boundaries of West Yorkshire.
 Leeds is the pre-eminent city in West Yorkshire and with its neighbour Bradford is the centre of lively cultural, commercial and sporting activities.
 These centres of habitation are surrounded by easily accessible, beautiful countryside in the Dales, North York Moors and Pennines.

 Acceptance into the University of Leeds scheme requires that a person should have a degree in Psychology recognised by the British Psychological Society (BPS) as meeting Graduate Basis for Chartered Membership (GBC) standards at upper 2:1 (65% or above) or 1st class level, or have a recognised "conversion" degree.
 Those with "conversion qualifications" must have a 2:1 (with a final grade at 65% or above) or 1st class level degree in addition to their conversion qualification.
 Those with a lower 2:1 (ie a final mark below 65%) will need a Master's degree in addition.
 In order to qualify Master's degrees should have clear clinical relevance, or be focused on research methods.
 Applicants are requested to make their final percentage very clear in the additional information section of the application, particularly if this is not apparent on academic transcripts.
+Please also see notes on contextual admissions below.

-The University of Leeds will not usually allow you to enrol onto a Doctorate in Clinical Psychology if at that time you are enrolled on any other degree, eg a PhD or Masters Programme.
+The University of Leeds will not usually allow you to enrol onto a Doctorate in Clinical Psychology if at that time you are enrolled on any other degree, eg a PhD or Masters programme.
 If you have any outstanding requirements from another programme when the clinical course starts, you may be required to withdraw from that programme in order to take up a place or to continue your studies on the Doctorate in Clinical Psychology Programme.
 Please contact us if you wish to discuss how this might affect your application.

 The University and all the NHS Trusts associated with the Programme are dedicated to the implementation of the Equality Act (2010) with regards to age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, gender and sexual orientation, religion or belief.
 Applications from people who have had direct experience of mental health difficulties are also welcome.